K-State wins in-state battle against Wichita State

 Nowell scored the last six points for K-State, helping them secure the 55-50 victory.

 Keyontae Johnson led the Wildcats with 17 points and five rebounds.
-Nae’Qwan Tomlin would pitch in 14 points and six boards while Nowell would finish with 11 points, seven assists, five rebounds and two steals.
+Nae’Qwan Tomlin pitched in 14 points and six boards while Nowell finished with 11 points, seven assists, five rebounds and two steals.

 They move to 7-1 on the season and will face Abilene Christian on Tuesday, December 6 at 7 p.m.